Norman Mineta: Early life and education

+Heart Mountain Relocation Center, the concentration camp near Cody, Wyoming where Mineta's family were incarcerated, along with 10,000 other American citizens of Japanese heritage.

-Mineta was born in San Jose, California, to Japanese immigrant parents Kunisaku Mineta and Kane Watanabe, who were barred from becoming American citizens at that time by the Immigration Act of 1924.
-During World War II, the Mineta family was interned for several years at Area 24, 7th Barrack, Unit B, in the Heart Mountain Relocation Center near Cody, Wyoming, along with thousands of other Japanese immigrants and Japanese Americans.
+Norman Yoshio Mineta was born on November 12, 1931, in San Jose, California, to Japanese immigrant parents Kunisaku Mineta and Kane Watanabe, who were barred from becoming American citizens at that time by the Immigration Act of 1924.

+During World War II, the Mineta family was interned for several years at Area 24, 7th Barracks, Unit B, in the Heart Mountain Relocation Center near Cody, Wyoming, along with thousands of other Japanese immigrants and Japanese Americans.
 Upon arrival to the camp, Mineta, a baseball fan, had his baseball bat confiscated by authorities because it could be used as a weapon.
 Many years later, after Mineta was elected to the U.S. House of Representatives, a man sent Mineta a $1,500 bat that was once owned by Hank Aaron, which Mineta was forced to return as it violated the congressional ban on gifts valued over $250.
 Mineta said: "The damn government's taken my bat again."

 While detained in the camp, Mineta, a Boy Scout, met fellow scout Alan Simpson, a future United States Senate member from Wyoming, who often visited the Boy Scouts in the internment camp with his troop.
 The two became close friends and remained political allies throughout their lives.

 Mineta graduated from the University of California, Berkeley's School of Business Administration in 1953 with a degree in business administration.
-Upon graduation, Mineta joined the United States Army and served as a military intelligence officer in Japan and South Korea.
-He then joined his father in the Mineta Insurance Agency.
+Upon graduation, he joined the United States Army and served as a military intelligence officer in Japan and South Korea.
+Mineta then joined his father in the Mineta Insurance Agency.

 Career

 Councilman and mayor of San Jose

 In 1967, Mineta was appointed to a vacant San Jose City Council seat by mayor Ron James.
 He was elected to office for the first time after completing a term in the city council.
-He was elected vice mayor by fellow councilors during that term.
+Mineta was elected vice mayor by fellow councilors during that term.

 Mineta ran against 14 other candidates in the 1971 election to replace outgoing mayor Ron James.
 Mineta won every precinct in the election with over 60% of the total vote and became the 59th mayor of San Jose, the first Japanese-American mayor of a major American city.
 As mayor, Mineta ended the city's 20-year-old policy of rapid growth by annexation, creating development-free areas in East and South San Jose.
-His vice mayor Janet Gray Hayes succeeded him as mayor in 1975.
+His vice mayor, Janet Gray Hayes, succeeded Mineta as mayor in 1975.